-- Cost Determination Process Rules at Title 1 of the Texas Administrative Code (TAC) §§355.101-355.112; - DAHS program-specific rules at 1 TAC §355.6907; - The Instructions for completion of the report; - The 2019 general and program-specific Cost Report training materials.
+- Cost Determination Process Rules at Title 1 of the Texas Administrative Code (TAC) §§355.101-355.110; - PHC program-specific rules at 1 TAC §355.5902; - CLASS program-specific rules at 1 TAC §355.505; - The Instructions for completion of the report; - The 2021 general and program-specific Cost Report training materials.

 As stated in 1 TAC §355.105(b)(1), federal tax laws and Internal Revenue Service (IRS) regulations do not necessarily apply in the preparation of Texas Medicaid Cost Reports.
-Except as otherwise specified in HHSC's Cost Determination Process Rules, cost reports should be prepared consistent with generally accepted accounting principles (GAAP).
-Where the Cost Determination Process Rules and/or program-specific rules conflict with

-IRS, GAAP or other authorities, the Cost Determination Process Rules and programspecific rules take precedence.
+Except as otherwise specified in HHSC's Cost Determination Process Rules, cost reports must be prepared consistent with generally accepted accounting principles (GAAP).
+Where the Cost Determination Process Rules and/or program-specific rules conflict with IRS, GAAP or other authorities, the Cost Determination Process Rules and program-specific rules take precedence.